 |1||Maryland University of Integrative Health||68.08||N/A||N/A||Laurel, MD||

-Maryland University began as an acupuncture clinic in 1974.
+Maryland University of Integrative Health began as an acupuncture clinic in 1974.
 By 1981, the clinic began offering acupuncture training, and it's now one of the few graduate universities in the nation dedicated to integrative health.
-MUIH offers several programs online and its online master's degree in health education is considered one of best in the country.
+MUIH offers several programs online and its online master's degree in health promotion is considered one of best in the country.
 Distance learning from MUIH emphasizes inclusion in a scholarly online community where students learn valuable skills that prepare them for careers as compassionate healers.
 The MS in health promotion offers two concentrations: community health education and workplace wellness.
 Students enrolled in the community health education concentration learn how to assess group health challenges and develop effective intervention strategies.
 Courses include transformative communication strategies and topics in diversity for health and healing.
 Online coursework is delivered asynchronously through Canvas.
 Students are required to earn between 33 and 34 credits to graduate.

 |Tweet this Share this School Profile|